kubernetes/enhancements/keps/sig-network/20180612-ipv4-ipv6-dual-stack.md

 - Because service IPs will remain single-family, pods will continue to access the CoreDNS server via a single service IP.
 In other words, the nameserver entries in a pod's /etc/resolv.conf will typically be a single IPv4 or single IPv6 address, depending upon the IP family of the cluster's service CIDR.
 - Non-headless Kubernetes services: CoreDNS will resolve these services to either an IPv4 entry (A record) or an IPv6 entry (AAAA record), depending upon the IP family of the cluster's service CIDR.
-- Headless Kubernetes services: CoreDNS will resolve these services to either an IPv4 entry (A record), an IPv6 entry (AAAA record), or both, depending on the service's endpointFamily configuration (see [Configuration of Endpoint IP Family in Service Definitions](#configuration-of-endpoint-ip-family-in-service-definitions)).
+- Headless Kubernetes services: CoreDNS will resolve these services to either an IPv4 entry (A record), an IPv6 entry (AAAA record), or both, depending on the service's `ipFamily`.

 ### Ingress Controller Operation